Black History Month

 Windsor Essex is steeped in historical significance – from the War of 1812 to the Underground Railroad, and from Prohibition to the “birthplace of the Canadian automobile”.

 Step back into the days of Prohibition in the historic distillery district of Old Walkerville.
-Here, you can experience the Drinks of Walkerville tour, held the first Saturday of each month.
+Here, you can experience a tour of the J.P.
+Wiser’s Distillery Experience, the Walkerville Brewery, Willistead Manor & more.
 For even more immersion, take The Rum Runners Tour where you will go back in time to the Roaring Twenties as costumed actors tell the story of prohibition and Windsor’s connection to gangsters like Al Capone and the Purple Gang.

-Continue your journey into our EPIC (Essex Pelee Island Coast) Wine Country and “unwined” further.
+Continue your journey into our EPIC Wine Country and “unwined” further.
 Take Walker Road south to one of our 16+ wineries along Lake Erie North Shore for a tasting.
 Experience both large vineyard estates and artisanal offerings.
-Get the most out of your visit to Wine Country by taking advantage of the EPIC Wineries Passport.
+Get the most out of your visit to Wine Country by taking advantage of the EPIC Wine Tasting Pass .

-While on your journey, indulge your “locavore” instincts and sample the eclectic cuisine of Windsor Essex.
+While on your journey, indulge your “locavore” instincts and sample the eclectic cuisine in Windsor Essex.

 After a visit to Sandwich First Baptist Church, continue to explore Olde Sandwich Towne, the oldest continually inhabited settlement in Canada west of Montreal.
 You’ll find plenty of indulgent pub fare at places like Rock Bottom Bar & Grill and The Barrel House.

-And while in the historic distillery district of Old Walkerville, be sure to drop by The Twisted Apron or The Willistead.
-Not far away is another well known cultural district, Windsor’s Little Italy (Via Italia), along Erie Street.
+And while in the historic distillery district of Old Walkerville, be sure to drop by The Twisted Apron or F&B Walkerville (pictured).
+Not far away is another well known cultural district, Windsor’s Little Italy, along Erie Street.
 A plethora of option, coupled with authentic Italian cuisine awaits you here.
 Also found along Erie Street are hidden culinary gems like Motor Burger Bar and Tiki Sushi.

 While in downtown Amherstburg, explore dining options along Dalhousie Street, the primary street where most restaurants are anchored.
-Places like Dalhousie Bistro, Beacon Ale House and Lord Amherst are sure to impress.
+Places like The Artisan Grill, Beacon Ale House and The Salty Dog are sure to impress.

 Looking to stay a night or two?